-Mercy College of Ohio is a Catholic educational institution serving the needs of qualified students of various religious backgrounds.
+Mercy College of Ohio is a Catholic educational institution serving the needs of students of various religious backgrounds.
 In this setting of religious diversity, the goal of campus ministry is to encourage the exploration and expression of spiritual values in the midst of our community.
 This is accomplished in a number of ways, but particularly in the general areas of community building, worship and volunteer activities.

 Liturgical celebrations and Masses are held periodically throughout the year in conjunction with various student activities, such as the beginning of a new academic year and the celebration of graduation.
 All students are welcome to attend and participate in these services.
 A full-time campus minister is available to direct ministry programs and to work individually with students in their spiritual growth.
+The campus minister can be reached at 419-251-1866.

-Mercy College Ambassadors
+Mercy College Hoffman Ambassadors

-The Mercy College Ambassador Program is a group of students committed to service to the Toledo and Mercy College communities.
+The Mercy College Hoffman Ambassador Program is a group of students committed to service to the Toledo and Mercy College communities.
 Ambassadors are provided a variety of opportunities to enhance civic responsibility, leadership development and service-learning experiences.

-- Ambassadors gain a better understanding of values, integrity, ethics and accountability through training, common reading and programming on and off campus. - Ambassadors meet weekly with the Ambassador Coordinator and reflect through activities, journals and group discussions. - Ambassadors are required to complete 250 Mercy College Ambassador hours within the year.
-Hours include service, training and leadership workshops. - Mercy College Fellows will receive a \$3,000 scholarship from the College. - Interested students should visit the Student Success Center.
-Membership to Mercy College Ambassadors is selective and application deadlines apply.
+- Ambassadors gain a better understanding of values, integrity, ethics and accountability through training, common reading and programming on and off campus. - Ambassadors meet with the Ambassador Coordinator and reflect through activities, journals and group discussions. - Ambassadors are required to complete 250 service hours within a calendar year.
+Hours include service in the community and to the College, training, and leadership workshops. - Mercy College Hoffman Ambassadors will receive a \$3,000 scholarship from the College. - Interested students should visit the Student Success Center.
+Membership to Mercy College Hoffman Ambassadors is selective and application deadlines apply.